pgguru/conduit-connector-bigquery/README.md

 - Pipeline is paused after syncing complete table A and table B till index 5.
 - On resuming the pipeline - Connector sync data from table B index 6 and would not sync table A's already synced rows.

+// haris: it would be good to describe why this isn't handled (technical limitation, simply didn't get to this)
-Currently updataion/deletion is not handled by the connector.
+// maybe even add to the planned work section, so we have it in one place Currently updataion/deletion is not handled by the connector.

 ### How to build?